vash2341/VFDPara/README.md

 1. De-Localize process, once it is safe to modify files beyond reading on CAS Drives - 1/10
 2. Make program usable with any job stlye - multi line/jobs with S-units - 4/10
 3. Make Program recognize VFD Parrameter style - EFI, RPC, 4-20mA, Potentiometer, Rotary Switch 3/10
-4. Fill in correct sheet with needed information for different VFD PArameter Styles - 7/10
+4. Fill in correct sheet with needed information for different VFD Parameter Styles - 7/10
 5. De-Localize any variables that are a constant with every Parameter - 5/10
 6. Add Error catching for human entry, including and not limited to: - 10/10 characters enter into field files not found information not found on pdf
+    Possible converting null literal or possible null value to non-nullable type failsafe workbook.Close() for program failure/crash

 Estimated Finish Time: 3 Weeks